AMR-/JackalCrowdEnv/Readme.md

 # Credits

 These environments were created by Aaron M. Roth and Jing Liang.
-To cite this please cite out paper "XAI-N: Sensor-based Robot Navigation using Expert Policies and Decision Trees."
+To cite this please cite our paper "XAI-N: Sensor-based Robot Navigation using Expert Policies and Decision Trees."

 ```
 @inproceedings{roth2021xain,